Blckvia/gopl-answers/README.md

 - [ex8.2](ex8.2): ex8.2 is a minimal ftp server
 - [ex8.3](ex8.3): ex8.3 simple read/write client for TCP servers.
 - [ex8.4](ex8.4): ex8.4 Reverb2 is a TCP server that simulates an echo using sync.WaitGroup
-- [ex8.5](ex8.5): ex8.5 Mandelbrot emits a PNG image of the Mandelbrot fractal with sync.WaitGroup
+- [ex8.8](ex8.8): ex8.8 Reverb2 is a TCP server that simulates an echo using sync.WaitGroup and select with timeout